mstocco/mariostoc.co/content/traininglog/20221030-challenge2023-34weeksout.md

 ### NOTES
 Total Time: **46 Minutes** &nbsp; Swim: **1900m**

 Miserable, cold, wet weather for the ride to and from the pool.
-I was going to get wet anyway...
+I was going toget wet anyway...

 Swam with the 50m lanes in place.
 It wasn't that big of a deal as it used to be (mentally it used to feel like forever to get to the far wall).
 I did my best to get the descending sets in.
 After 1900m, I considered doing a few more lengths but decided to stick to the plan and pedalled home instead.